ucfopen/UDOIT/README.md

 * Convert all empty array initializations from using the newer `[]` syntax to use the older `array()` syntax.
 * If you have `short_open_tag` disabled, you'll need to change all `<?=` to `<?php echo`

-### Bower Dependencies
+## Installing Bower Dependencies
 [Bower](http://bower.io/) is used to install JavaScript dependencies.
 Composer automatically runs Bower during install in the next step, so install Bower before continuing.

 > Currently there is only one bower library installed.
 You can also install manually by cloning [JSColor](https://github.com/callumacrae/JSColor) library into `assets/js/vendor/JSColor/`.

-### Composer Dependencies
+## Installing Composer Dependencies
-UDOIT uses [Composer](https://getcomposer.org/) to install PHP dependencies. so `cd` into your UDOIT directory and run this command before anything else:
+UDOIT uses [Composer](https://getcomposer.org/) to install PHP dependencies.
+So `cd` into your UDOIT directory and run this command before anything else:

 ```
 $ php composer.phar install